Companionability Characterization for the Expansion of an O-minimal Theory by a Dense Subgroup: Introduction

-This dichotomy we establish with Theorem \ref{EWconjecture} bears some resemblance to the dividing line coined as ``polynomial boundedness'' by Miller in \cite{M94}, for which he establishes the ``growth dichotomy.''
-The growth dichotomy states that for any o-minimal expansion of the real closed field, either the exponential function is definable, or every definable function that is not eventually zero is asymptotically equivalent to a power function.
+The dichotomy we establish in Theorem \ref{EWconjecture} bears some resemblance to the dividing line known as ``polynomial boundedness'' from Miller in \cite{M94}, where he establishes the ``growth dichotomy.''
+The growth dichotomy states that for any o-minimal expansion $\calM$ of a real closed field, either there exists an exponential function on $\calM$, or every definable function that is not eventually zero is asymptotically equivalent to a power function.
 Miller and Starchenko establish a similar growth dichotomy for ``linearly bounded'' expansions of the reals as an additive group in \cite{MS98}.
 However, a notable difference from Theorem \ref{EWconjecture}, and the reason that neither growth dichotomy can be utilized directly to obtain the results in this paper, is that the companionability dividing line coincides with local definability of exponentiation or multiplication, rather than global definability or boundedness.